Download this FEMA emergency supply checklist for your next visit to the store:

 The above is from the brochure "Emergency Food and Water Supplies" developed by the Federal Emergency Management Agency.
 Special thanks are given to the U.S. Department of Agriculture and the American Red Cross for reviewing this information.

 If you are interested in learning more about how to prepare for emergencies, visit the website of the California Office of Emergency Services.
-Also visit Ready - Plan Ahead for Disasters, especially their Free Publications Page with lots of highly-useful, downloadable brochures in multiple languages for individuals, families, disabled persons, seniors, pet-owners, businesses and educators.
+Also visit Ready - Earthquakes and their Free Publications Page with lots of highly-useful, downloadable brochures in multiple languages for individuals, families, disabled persons, seniors, pet-owners, businesses and educators.